Two butchers butchered, five chefs created, 22 judges judged & scores of guests gluttonized.

 Kelly Liken (Restaurant Kelly Liken, Vail)

 Lachlan Mackinnon-Patterson, Frasca Food & Wine, plus Pizzeria Locale and Caffe, Boulder

 Alex Seidel (Fruition and Fruition Farms)

 And the Winner is…

 …Alex Seidel of Fruition.
-Since I was not a judge, a didn’t have to sample every single one of the dishes.
+Since I was not a judge, I didn’t have to sample every single one of the dishes.
 I picked and chose (which wasn’t easy, I’m here to tell you), and everything I tried was good, better, best.
-I live in Boulder, where it is easy to eat very well without including meat, but this pork-a-thon returned me to my Austrian roots.
-With the possible exception of sausages, my grandmother never would have dreamed of any of the dishes prepared for Cochon 555.
-What revelations all five chefs provided, and I cannot imagine more sublime tastes or greater creativity when the 10 winners go head-to-head at the Grand Cochon competition at the Hotel Jerome in Aspen at 3:00 p.m. on June 19.
+I live in Boulder, where it is easy to eat very well without meat, but this pork-a-thon returned me to my Austrian roots.
+With the possible exception of sausages, my grandmothers never would have dreamed of any of the dishes prepared for Cochon 555.
+What revelations all five chefs provided, and I cannot imagine more sublime tastes or greater creativity when the 10 winners go head-to-head at the Grand Cochon competition at the Hotel Jerome in Aspen at 3 p.m. on June 19.